llobato/docs/docs/other/install-gwms-factory.md

         </security>

-Note that the identity of the frontend must match what **condor** authenticates the DN of the frontend to.
-In `/etc/condor/certs/condor_mapfile`

-(See next section for more details), there must be an entry:
+Note that the identity of the frontend must match what condor authenticates the DN of the frontend to.
+In `/etc/condor/certs/condor_mapfile`, there must be an entry with **vofrontend_service** definition (in this case):

 ``` file
 GSI "^\/DC\=org\/DC\=doegrids\/OU\=Services\/CN\=Some\ Name\ 834323%ENDCOLOR%$" %GREEN%vofrontend_service%ENDCOLOR%